Bitlits/Bitcoin-Games/README.md

 $ git clone https://github.com/Jfaler/Bitcoin-Slot-Machine
 `

-Page
-->Enter Address
-->Roll
-->Send depositAddress/gameType
-->Store
-->Send back generatedAddress based on ID.
-->Send Back Addy
-->Check for txid/payment

-Cron
-->Check all open games that are less than 30 minutes old ->Check if each recieved funds
-->Store amount/txid
-->Calculate rate/winAmount based off gameType/txid
-->Set to pending if winAmount > 0 else finished ->Store

-Cron
-->Check all pending games
-->Get winAmount/depositAddress
-->Send funds
-->Set game finished
-->Store

 ### Getting Involved

 Want to report a bug, request a feature, contribute or translate Bitlits?

 * Browse our [issues](https://github.com/Jfaler/bitcoin-slot-machine/issues), comment on proposals, report bugs.
 * Clone the bitcoin-slot-machine repo, make some changes according to our development guidelines and issue a pull-request with your changes.
-* Anything you want to tell us please send it to [jfaler216@student.msjc.edu](mailto:jfaler216@student.msjc.edu)
+* Anything you want to tell us please send it to 📥 [jfaler216@student.msjc.edu](mailto:jfaler216@student.msjc.edu)
-* If you need technical support or customization service, contact us: [jfaler216@student.msjc.edu](mailto:jfaler216@student.msjc.edu)
+* If you need technical support or customization service, contact us: 📥 [jfaler216@student.msjc.edu](mailto:jfaler216@student.msjc.edu)